Feature #3642

 Dietmar.

-Updated by Jaroslav Kysela over 8 years ago
+Updated by Jaroslav Kysela almost 9 years ago

 I understand the requirement.
 I'll think about this more, but the absolute errors makes also sense if you get occasional dropouts.
 I had a complete time-log in my head to see which parts of recordings are broken.